19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Charisma.md

 - [Social Reactions](../../Social%20Systems/Social%20Reactions.md) of NPCs in conversation
 - [Followers](../../Social%20Systems/Followers.md) (Only applicable for play at 7th [Level](../Derived%20Statistics/Level.md) and up)

-Other use cases that fall in line with these according to referee discretion may also use **CHA**
+Other use cases that fall in line with these according to GM discretion may also use **CHA**